pytorch/TensorRT/examples/dynamo/README.rst

 * :ref:`torch_compile_transformer`: Compiling a Transformer model using ``torch.compile``
 * :ref:`torch_compile_advanced_usage`: Advanced usage including making a custom backend to use directly with the ``torch.compile`` API
 * :ref:`torch_compile_stable_diffusion`: Compiling a Stable Diffusion model using ``torch.compile``
+* :ref:`custom_kernel_plugins`: Creating a plugin to use a custom kernel inside TensorRT engines